rwb/ccjs710-fall2024/README.md

 #### Assignment #1: Due End of Day on Friday 9/13/24

+*Instructions*: Please complete each of the tasks outlined below.
+When you are finished, please email a readable pdf copy of your work where your responses to each of the tasks and questions are clearly indicated.
+You are also welcome to submit a paper copy if you prefer (but any submissions arriving after 5pm on Friday 9/13 should be sent via email so there is a time record of the submission).
+Also, if you choose to submit a paper copy and I am not in the office when you submit, you should put your paper copy in an interoffice mail envelope and slide it under my office door.
+Please show all calculations in an organized and easy to read format.
+This is to help me grade your work but it is also so you can go back to your notes at a later date and be able to understand what you did and why you did it.
+A couple of points to keep in mind about late submissions: (1) if your assignment is submitted late (after 11:59pm on Friday 9/13/24), there will be an automatic 10 point deduction for a late submission; (2) if your assignment is submitted more than 24 hours late, there will be an automatic 20 point deduction; (3) if your assignment is submitted more than 48 hours late, the maximum available score on the assignment will be a 50.
+Please double check that I can read your pdf file before you submit it.
+If the file is corrupt or has a virus or I am unable to read it, it will be treated the same as a late submission.
+Once I receive your submission (which may not be immediately after you send it), I will write to you and confirm that I have received it and can open your file.
+The work you submit for this project must be your own work.
+I will also confirm receipt of paper submissions.
+If you choose to ask me a clarifying question, I will determine whether I think it is proper to answer the question.
+If I decide to answer the question, I will post both the question and my response below the assignment for all students to see.
+I will not be able to answer any clarifying questions after class on Thursday 9/12.
+I suggest you not submit your assignment until after that time.
+The point values for each task are listed next to the task.

 1. You already know that the sampling distribution of a sample mean gets smaller when the sample size increases.
 Design a simulation where you demonstrate what happens to the sampling distribution of the sample median when the sample size increases.
 Note: please use your UMD student id number to seed your simulation study.
+(20pts).

 2. Consider the following dataset: